heptarch/heptarch.github.io/drafts/demon.md

  humour.
  And in whose service each of us must, from time to time, be implicated.

-Miss Watson enters briskly, punctual as ever.
-The Duke continues to gaze at Hawksmoor's giants.
+Miss Watson enters; the Duke
+continues to gaze at Hawksmoor's giants.
 "I remember your talk at Aberdeen.
-I understood nothing, except that, with a little money and encourageent, you could change the world."
+I understood nothing, except that, like Atlas, with a little leverage you could move the world."
 Ellen smiles.
 "No need for prevarication or sentiment, Chandos.
 There is no money.
 You must close the tubes."
 He turns and folds his hands in supplication.
 "I...
 I'm afraid so.
 Treasury, the GPO, have washed their hands of us.
 Shareholders have been disbursed.
 And your usually reliable stream of patents has, it seems, dried up."
 His eyes are kind.
 "I don't blame you;
 Luck is fickle.
-But perhaps—if only to satisfy my curiosity—you might explains what has occupied you these last six months."
+But perhaps—if only to satisfy my curiosity—you might explain what has occupied you these last six months."

-Ellen sighs.
+Ellen pauses.
 "Flashing light along Holborn.
-Some bounces back, some doesn't."
+Some bounces back, some does not."
 The Duke looks puzzled.
-"Forgive me, but that is what you were doing two years ago, was it not?"
-Ellen continues: "Not exactly.
-Lost light is recorded into the ethylene.
-Reflected light contains instructions to correct recordings."
+"You did that two years ago."
+ Ellen continues: "Indeed.
+Now, howeer, lost light is recorded into the ethylene.
+Reflected light contains instructions to correct previous recordings."
 The Duke: "How?"
 "From transmission coefficients and phase shifts.
-They translate into carefully calibrated magnetic pulses on specific vats.
-We've had to extend governor theory *quite* considerably."
+They translate into carefully calibrated magnetic pulses on specific vats, though we've had to extend governor theory *quite* considerably to make sense of them."

-The Duke: "What do you mean 'instructions'?
+ The Duke: "I mean, how do you receive instructions?
 From who?"

 One molecule at a time, she is teleporting a demon out of the fourth dimension.